Old Rhinebeck Aerodrome: Aircraft

 Old Rhinebeck Aerodrome features numerous aircraft ranging from Wright-era reconstructions to biplanes and monoplanes of the 1930s.
 Among Palen's earliest additions to the museum in the mid-1960s was a Fokker Triplane reproduction, powered with a vintage Le Rhône 9J 110 hp rotary engine.
-It was built by Cole Palen for flight in his weekend airshows as early as 1967 and actively flown (mostly by Cole Palen) within the weekend airshows at Old Rhinebeck until the late 1980s.
+It was built by Cole Palen for flight in his weekend airshows as early as 1967 and actively flown (mostly by Cole Palen) in the weekend airshows at Old Rhinebeck until the late 1980s.
 This aircraft, and a pair of Dr.I reproductions, each powered by radial engines, were flown for nearly two decades by Palen.
-Both Cole's first rotary-engined reproduction, and the second of the stationary radial-powered reproductions, are now on static display.
+Both Cole's first rotary-engined reproduction and the second of the stationary radial-powered reproductions are now on static display.
 One of these is on loan at the New England Air Museum with the Le Rhône engine.